Creating Interface Views¶

 Implementation: in this tab, you define how the fields of the interface view are mapped to the fields of the implementation view.

-First, you have to add an implementation view by dragging it from the Elements Tree.
+First, you have to add an implementation view by dragging it from the Server Explorer.
 The implementation view can belong to a different database than the interface view.

 When adding the view, the fields with the same name are automatically linked.
 You can link the others by dragging a field of the definition to the field you want to link in the implementation view.
 Alternatively, enter a field name or an expression below, in the “Implementation Expression” column.